 Touraj Riazi had the great privilege of interviewing former director of the Missile Defense Agency Lt.
 General (Ret’d) Patrick O’Reilly.
+Lt.
 Gen. O’Reilly enjoyed a lengthy and distinguished career in the Army where he occupied a variety of positions including Program Manager for the Directed Energy Programs, Patriot Missile PAC 3, THAAD, and the Ground based Midcourse Defense Program.
+Lt.
 Gen. O’Reilly culminated his career with being appointed Director of the MDA from 2008-2012.

 We invested a lot in the terrestrial and sea based BMD systems.
 However, the opportunities of using UAV’s as BMD platforms is what missile defense needs to leverage for the future.

 UAVs are flying higher and longer with larger payloads.
 This progress in aviation technology offers an exciting opportunity for missile defence.
 Not only from putting sensors up there, not only adding nodes to communication but UAVs also reduce the reliance on space based assets.
 And, space based assets- putting things up in space to do missile defence functions- are obviously the most expensive alternative.

 If you look at future technology, orbiting systems that predictably circumnavigate the earth become more, and more, vulnerable over time as other countries develop anti-satellite technologies with greater and greater ranges.
 Space systems are by their nature expensive and there are sensors on board that need to be very accurate.
 I’m not saying don’t do it, but it’s the most expensive option.

 I think we are approaching an era of leveraging the latest advancement in aviation which is UAVs.
 UAVs can fly predictable patterns or can fly using artificial intelligence.
 Thus, if you lose communications with them they are still preprogrammed to do what they are supposed to do.